 In 2016, Poinsettia Finance Ltd. issued \$531MM senior secured notes to finance a sale and lease back transaction between private equity fund Kohlberg Kravis Roberts ("KKR") and Petroleos Mexicanos ("PEMEX").
-The sale and leaseback entailed an operating portfolio of oil & gas assets originally owned by PEMEX, sold to KKR, and leased back to PEMEX on a long term basis.
-Additional financing sources for the transaction included non-recourse bank credit facilities as follows: a \$100MM 12-year term loan, a \$235MM 10-year term loan, a \$115 million five-year term loan, and a \$50 million five-year revolver.
+The transaction entailed an operating portfolio of oil & gas assets originally owned by PEMEX, sold to KKR, and leased back to PEMEX on a long term basis.
+Additional financing sources for the transaction included non-recourse bank credit facilities as follows: a \$100MM 12-year term loan, a \$235MM 10-year term loan, a \$115MM five-year term loan, and a \$50MM five-year revolver.
 The credit facilities and the senior secured notes rank pari passu in a first-of-its-kind bank/bond hybrid structure.